thumtblog/thumtblog.github.io/_posts/2022-10-01-PSVAE-molecule-generation.md

 - **Significance**: Each fragment $$\mathcal{F}$$ in $$\mathbb{V}$$ is a principal subgraph.
 - **Completeness**: For any principal subgraph $$\mathcal{S}$$ arising in the dataset, there always exists a fragment $$\mathcal{F}$$ in $$\mathbb{V}$$ satisfying $$\mathcal{S} \subseteq \mathcal{F}, c(\mathcal{S}) = c(\mathcal{F})$$, when $$\mathbb{V}$$ has collected all fragments with frequency no less than $$c(\mathcal{S})$$.

 These conclusions are interesting and valuable.
 Monotonicity ensures that the subgraphs with higher frequencies are always extracted before those with lower frequencies.
 This is important because subgraphs with higher frequencies are more likely to reflect the frequent patterns and should be included into the vocabulary earlier.
 Significance indicates that each extracted subgraph is a principal subgraph that basically represents the “largest” repetitive pattern in size within the data.
 Completeness means our algorithm is expressive enough to represent (at least contain) any potential principal subgraph.
-For proof of these conclusions, please refer to our paper.
+For proof of these conclusions, please refer to our [paper](https://arxiv.org/abs/2106.15098).

-Let's take a look back at the example of toy dataset.
-Even if the previously mentioned ambiguity happened and the 3rd and 4th carbons are merged in the third molecule, the final vocabulary will include a fragment which equals to or contains $$\texttt{C=CC}$$, which is ensured by the **Completeness**.
-Specifically, in this case the $$\texttt{C=CC}$$ will still be extracted.
+Now let's take a look back at the exampled toy dataset.
+Even if the mentioned ambiguity happened and the 3rd and 4th carbons are merged in the third molecule, the final vocabulary will include a fragment which equals to or contains $$\texttt{C=CC}$$, which is ensured by the **Completeness**.
+Specifically, in this case, the $$\texttt{C=CC}$$ will still be extracted.

-We provide some PS from the vocabulary constructed from ZINC250K and visualize them below.
+We provide some PS visualization from the vocabulary constructed from ZINC250K.
 We found the constructed vocabulary really captures patterns in the dataset.

 <div align="center"><img src="/images/PSVAE/ps.png" style="zoom:50%"></div>